-Transportation Master Plan Update (2014)Roswell DOT updated the Transportation Master Plan (TMP) in 2014.
-The next update is anticipated to occur in 2018.
+Transportation Master Plan Update (2019)Roswell DOT updated the Transportation Master Plan (TMP) internally in 2019.
+The next update is anticipated to occur in 2024.

 The TMP captures all projects and programs the City is interested in implementing in the future.
 It is important to note that no funding is attached to any project or program unless noted.

 - City of Roswell Transportation Master Plan (July 2019)

 - Table 21: Transportation Master Plan Project Listing

 - Figure 20: Transportation Master Plan Project Map (ATMS, Bridge, Programs, Roadways, Studies, Other)

 - Figure 21: Transportation Master Plan Project Map (Bicycle, Pedestrian, Path, Trail, Complete Streets)

 Amendment ProceduresThe Transportation Master Plan (TMP) is meant to be a living document.
 The need to update the TMP document to ensure it remains accurate and up-to-date is paramount.
 Certain modifications are considered relatively minor and can be addressed via staff revisions whereas other changes would require formal action by the Mayor and City Council.
 As a result, two modification types have been developed to address changes to the TMP.